iExecBlockchainComputing/iexec-doc/sdk.rst

     ℹ trade in the browser at https://market.iex.ec

-Many orders are availables, this is possible to select, regarding you preference: price, workerpool location.
+Many orders are availables, this is possible to select, regarding you preference: price, worker pool location.

 - Deposit RLC on your account